brianapale/google-homepage/README.md

 # Google Homepage

-An imitation of the Google homepage for The Odin Project.
+Google homepage clone created with HTML and CSS.